Complete Dynamic Logic of Communicating Hybrid Programs: Dynamic Logic of Communicating Hybrid Programs

 \end{definition}

 CHPs combine hybrid programs from \dL \cite{DBLP:journals/jar/Platzer08} with CSP-style \cite{Hoare1978} communication primitives and a parallel operator.
-Assignment $x \ceq \rp$ updates $x$ to $\rp$, nondeterministic assignment $x \ceq *$ sets $x$ to any value, and the test $\test{\chi}$ does nothing if~$\chi$ is satisfied and aborts execution otherwise.
-Continuous evolution $\evolution*{}{}$ follows the differential equation $\evolution*{}{non}$ for any duration but only as long as the domain constraint $\chi$ is not violated.
-Terms $\rp$ and tests $\chi$ in programs are limited to $\polynoms{\rationals}{\RVar}$-polynomials and first-order real arithmetic $\FolRA$, respectively, as CHPs operate over a real-valued state.
-Sequential composition $\alpha\seq\beta$ first executes~$\alpha$ and then $\beta$, nondeterministic choice $\alpha\cup\beta$ either executes $\alpha$ or $\beta$, and repetition~$\repetition{\alpha}$ repeats $\alpha$ for zero or more times.
+Assignment $x \ceq \rp$ updates $x$ to $\rp$, nondeterministic assignment $x \ceq *$ sets $x$ to any value, and the test $\test{\chi}$ has no effect on the state if~$\chi$ is satisfied and aborts execution otherwise.
+Continuous evolution $\evolution*{}{}$ follows the differential equation $\evolution*{}{non}$ for any duration but only as long as the domain constraint~$\chi$ is not violated. \footnote{ Unlike in previous work on \dLCHP \cite{Brieger2023}, the global time $\gtime$ does not silently evolve with every continuous evolution.
+The global passage of time can still be modeled, but this explicit modeling simplifies concepts. } Terms $\rp$ and tests $\chi$ in programs are limited to $\polynoms{\rationals}{\RVar}$-polynomials and first-order real arithmetic $\FolRA$, respectively, as the program state is real-valued.
+Sequential composition $\alpha\seq\beta$ first executes~$\alpha$ and then $\beta$, nondeterministic choice $\alpha\cup\beta$ either executes~$\alpha$ or~$\beta$, and repetition~$\repetition{\alpha}$ repeats $\alpha$ for zero or more times.

-The send statement $\send{}{}{}$ instantaneously communicates the value $\rp$ along the channel $\ch{}$ if at the current time~$\gtime$, the environment can agree with $\rp$ on $\ch{}$.
-However, a program in parallel only needs to agree on communication attempts on the channels that the program contains, \iest these channels are the program's interface.
-Sending has no effect on the local state but aborts execution if communication is not possible.
-The receive statement $\receive{}{}{}$ writes any value into the variable $x$ that the environment can communicate.
-For both communication primitives, the trace variable $\tvar$ records the communication for later reasoning about the program.
-Parallel composition $\alpha\parOp\beta$ executes $\alpha$ and $\beta$ truly simultaneously if they agree at the same times on the communication along their joint channels and on a common final time.
-Parallel programs cannot share state, because CHPs model distributed systems with parallel interactions via communication.
-This excludes the global time $\gtvec$, on which the subprograms in return can never disagree.
+Communication in \dLCHP is synchronous as in CSP \cite{Hoare1978}, \iest communication takes place on a channel if all parallel programs that share this channel can agree on the same value at the same time (\cf \rref{rem:broadcasting}).
+The send statement $\send{}{}{}$ instantaneously communicates the value $\rp$ along the channel $\ch{}$ if the environment can accept $\rp$ on~$\ch{}$ at the current time~$\gtime$, and does not change the local state.
+The receive statement $\receive{}{}{}$ assigns any value to the variable $x$ that the environment can communicate along $\ch{}$ at time~$\gtime$.
+If no communication is possible, the execution aborts.
+For $\alpha \in \{ \send{}{}{}, \receive{}{}{} \}$, the trace variable $\tvar$ is the unique recorder $\getrec{\alpha}$ that collects the communication upon execution.
+A program whose communication statements carry different trace variables, \eg $\send{}{}{} \seq \send{}{\tvar_0}{}$, is \emph{not} well-formed.